-Following her first marriage to actor Jon Hall, Frances Langford married outboard-motor heir Ralph Evinrude, and the two lived a glamorous life in Martin County.
-Here they lived on a sprawling estate in Jensen Beach-a home which Frances had purchased many years before-and established a restaurant and resort, The Outrigger; many of the resort's guests included the wealthy, the famous, and their movie-star friends.
-The couple also lavishly entertained on their luxury yacht, The Chanticleer, which was moored at the Outrigger Harbor Marina.
-After 31 years of marriage, Ralph Evinrude died in 1986.
-Frances lived another 19 years and remarried; her third husband, Harold Stuart, served as Secretary of the Air Force in the Truman Administration.
+Following her first marriage to actor, Jon Hall, Frances Langford married outboard-motor heir, Ralph Evinrude, and the two lived a glamorous life in Martin County.
+Here they lived on a sprawling estate in Jensen Beach-a home which Frances had purchased many years before-and built the Outrigger Resort (now the Dolphin Bar), including a restaurant and a marina.
+Many of the resort's guests included the wealthy, the famous, and their movie-star friends.
+The couple also lavishly entertained on their luxury yacht, the Chanticleer, which was moored at the Outrigger Harbor Marina.
+After thirty-one years of marriage, Ralph Evinrude died in 1986.
+Frances lived another nineteen years and remarried; her third husband, Harold Stuart, served as Secretary of the Air Force in the Truman Administration.

-The Frances Langford Café in the Elliott Museum is inspired by the famous Outrigger Resort and Restaurant which Frances and Ralph Evinrude opened in 1961, the same year the original Elliott Museum was built.
-The café will feature a reed cloth ceiling and lashed, timber-framed roof beams, reminiscent of the Outrigger; its view to the east will allow diners to glimpse the ocean’s horizon.
+The décor in the Museum's Frances Langford Outrigger Exhibit was inspired by the famous Outrigger Resort and Restaurant which the Evinrudes opened in 1961, the same year that the original Elliott Museum was built.
+The room features a reed cloth ceiling and lashed timber roof beams reminiscent of the Outrigger.
+Its east-facing windows allow visitors a view of Stuart Beach.

 Personal artifacts from the Elliott's Langford collection, including a postcard from Ronald Reagan accepting honorary admission into the Frances Langford Fan Club, original artwork, movie lobby cards, awards, and Polynesian artifacts from the original Outrigger Restaurant décor are featured in the exhibit.
 Additionally, eight different tabletop designs are used to tell the star's story and pay tribute to her tireless philanthropy in Martin County and across the globe.